-AOMA’s five-member governing board is the legal body granted specific authority over the institution’s governance.
+AOMA’s governing board is the legal body granted specific authority over the institution’s governance.
 This authority is delegated to the board of governors by the shareholders of the institution through the corporate bylaws.
 The governing board of the AOMA Graduate School of Integrative Medicine consists of five members—prominent Texas citizens who are nominated by the board of directors and elected by the governing board in accordance with the corporate bylaws.
 The members of AOMA’s governing board are elected based upon their ability, skills, and experience to set the strategic plan and policies that ensure the institution will achieve its mission.

 - Kenneth H. Beck - Chair